Pilot Channels, Blakeney, Feugh, Dandy & Crinan Fields, Licence P2320

 The Feugh field was discovered by Mobil in 1972 with the 21/28-1 well.
 Feugh has a gas cap and a very bright response on seismic.
 Previous operators have considered Feugh to be a small gas pool, however, petrophysical analysis indicates that Feugh has a 25 feet oil leg beneath a thin gas cap, in this scenario the oil in place would be approximately 30 mmbbls.
 There was no oil sample captured when Feugh was drilled but we expect the oil to be heavy and of similar quality to that in Blakeney and Pilot.

 The Dandy & Crinan discoveries lie down dip of Feugh and contain both gas and an oil which is lighter (c.
 20º API) and less viscous than that encountered in the rest of Pharis's acreage.
-Crinan (partly in open acreage) was discovered by Mobil in 1987 and in 1990 the 21/28a-6 well discovered oil and gas in what is now referred to as the Dandy South field.
+Crinan (which extends into 21/28b, operated by Carrick Resources) was discovered by Mobil in 1987 and in 1990 the 21/28a-6 well discovered oil and gas in what is now referred to as the Dandy South field.
 Wells 21/28a-8 and 21/28a-8Z were drilled by Monument, in 1998, to appraise the Dandy discovery and established that the area appraised by these wells comprised a separate compartment known as Dandy North.
 Together there are approximately 27 mmbbls of oil in place and 20 bcf of gas in place in these three small discoveries.